 The offers Graduate Research Fellowships for individuals in the early stages of their graduate study, and students can apply during their senior year of college.
 The foundation offers about 900 awards each year that provide three years of graduate school support.
 Application deadline is early November.

 As a means of increasing the number of US citizens trained in disciplines of science and engineering of military importance, the Department of Defense awards fellowships for study and research leading to a doctoral degree in various fields, including biosciences.
 Recipients receive a stipend in addition to full tuition.

 The Garden Club of America offers several scholarships and fellowships for graduate students pursuing careers in horticulture, landscape architecture, botany, and related fields.

-The Milotte Scholarship Fund provides up to $4000 for post high school education to students who are Washington residents and who are profoundly interested by nature, have been careful observers of it, and have successfully expressed their observations in ways that engage the everyday person.
+The Milotte Scholarship Fund provides up to $4000 for post high school education to students who are Washington residents and who are profoundly interested in nature, have been careful observers of it, and have successfully expressed their observations in ways that engage the everyday person.

 The National Institutes of Health has three postbaccalaureate programs for students who want to work for a year or two before continuing their education in graduate or professional school, as well as scholarship and summer internship programs for current students.

 Human genome resources